kmminhaz/Judiciary-Management-System/README.md

 # Judiciary Management System

-(1) The application is developed by following the concept of digitalization to Bangladesh’s judiciary system.
-(2) From this application a general citizen of our country can know all the judiciary necessary details.
+(1) The application is developed by following the concept of digitalization to Bangladesh’s judiciary system."/n" (2) From this application a general citizen of our country can know all the judiciary necessary details.
 (3) Advocates can do manage their files & documents add case study also will be able to see his/her case updates.
 (4) Judges can also manage his/her necessary files & documents and add & update case summery